Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Main Results

 \section{Main Results}

-For clarity of exposition, we first study the model described in Section \ref{ChannelModel} when the transmitter has two files in its library, i.e., $D=2$.
-We then extend the ideas and the analysis to the case of a library with more than two files, i.e., $D>2$.
-For $D>2$, we utilize a channel coding scheme that is similar to the scheme we construct for $D=2$, but the cache placement and delivery schemes that achieve the best rates are different from those used for $D=2$.
+For clarity of exposition, we first study the model in Section \ref{ChannelModel} when the transmitter's library has two files; $D=2$.
+We then extend the ideas and analysis to $D>2$.
+For $D>2$, we use a similar channel coding scheme to that we construct for $D=2$, but the placement and delivery schemes that achieve the best rates are different.
 The following theorem presents the strong secrecy capacity for $D=2$. \begin{theorem} For $0<\alpha\leq 2$ and $D=2$, the strong secrecy capacity for the caching broadcast channel with a wire and cache tapping adversary of type II (CBC-WCT II), described in Section \ref{ChannelModel}, is given by

 \end{theorem}

 \begin{Proof} The proof is provided in Section \ref{Proof_Thm1}. \end{Proof}